justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 ![RP2040-Zero all wired up.](mcu-wiring.jpg)

-Doing everything again for the other half, and it’s done!
+Doing everything again for the other half, and it was complete!

 ![Build complete!](IMG_4334.jpg)